RVerse-Tutorials/QmdReport/README.md

 I have mostly figured out workarounds for the table package issues.

 The remaining big issues are
-* For HTML, if you have two chapters (h1 level) in a single qmd it totally messes up the TOC. so can't dynamically create chapters (one qmd with many h1 levels where that qmd is created dynamically).
+* For HTML, if you have two chapters (h1 level) in a single qmd it totally messes up the TOC.
+Word and PDF converters seem to figure it out ok and number things correctly.
+    - I posted an issue https://github.com/quarto-dev/quarto-cli/issues/1712
+    - This is important because we often don't know how many appendix chapters we will need.
+These are dynamically created based on the data.
+There is no good way to know this ahead of time.
+These report templates are used across very different regions and each region has a different number of appendices based on the number of, say, species or cities or whatever, in the region.
+* When I have appendices so `appendices: ` in my YAML, the HTML TOC is messed up.
+    - see https://rverse-tutorials.github.io/QmdReport/ and look at TOC
+    - why doesn't the HTML figure out that the appendix A title is CRchum.csv??
+Word and PDF figure that out.
+* When I have `appendices: `, the PDF TOC and levels look right, but if I click on "Appendices" in the TOC, I go to References.
+    - I would like to be able to have a `appendices.qmd` that I would go to.
+Maybe I can.
+I haven't tried.
 * No merge and knit option. :( so no memory across chapters.
 That is a "feature" in many cases but some report writers use memory across chapters heavily.